jundalisay/spblist/content/en/material/principles/part-2/chapter-04.md

 - In the Newtonian paradigm, these have a material center as a singularity.
 This is because Newton believed that gravity comes from matter.
 - In the Einstein paradigm, these are based on energy, forming wormholes.
 This is because Einstein believed that gravity is from the warping of spacetime.
+- In the spatial stratum of the metaphysical domain, these vortices manifest as chakras.

 <!-- The main difference is that their main property is mass, which in Newton's time was defined as the amount of matter in a body.
 This changed when Einstein came along who equated mass (and electromagnetic mass) with energy.
 This is why the main property of a black hole in Phsyics is **energy**.  -->

 However, in Superphysics, a black hole is a spacetime vortex called sos that leads to a tunnel to the aetherspace.
 Its main properties are: